clux/kubecon2020/source/slides.md

 notes:
-- let's see reflectors. watcher with a store. store built up from intepreting watch results.
+- reflector is a watcher that stores the result of events in a store.
 - and that description can be translated into a single line body
-- complicated signature, you need a Store<K> (which i've not defined)
+- observe a watcher stream, and you inserting/replacing/removing objects from store, then pass on the events unmodified
-- you need the unflattend stream that the watcher is outputting; that's W (normally you don't have to write that out)
+- complicated signature, you need a Store<K> (which i've not defined, but hashmap aware of watchevents)
-- pass along the stream, storing the outcome of every event
+- you need the unflattend stream that the watcher is outputting; that's W

 ---
 ### kube-runtime: reflector usage